| | | | | |

 Loading products...

 Console compatibility remains a selling point if you’re on PlayStation or Xbox.
-But for PC-only users, the value proposition versus Simucube or high-end Simagic wheelbases is questionable unless you’re deeply invested in the Fanatec ecosystem.
-These are excellent wheelbases that deliver smooth, powerful FFB – but they’re expensive for what you’re getting compared to competitors.
+But for PC-only users, the value proposition versus Simucube or high-end Simagic wheelbases became questionable unless you’re deeply invested in the Fanatec ecosystem.
+With all of this said, the Fanatec DD series are excellent wheelbases that deliver smooth, powerful FFB – but they’re expensive for what you’re getting compared to competitors.

 Alpha Mini